-<QualityOrganizationHead> approves initial <Internal_Audits_Plan> and any further changes and amendments.
+{{ QualityOrganizationHead }} approves initial {{ Internal_Audits_Programme }} and any further changes and amendments.

 Horizontal audit approach

-This approach can be applied in case of any unforeseen circumstances (Investigations, Recalls, Deviations, Nonconformances, Complaints).
+This approach can be applied in case of any unforeseen circumstances (Investigations, Recalls, Deviations, Nonconformities, Complaints).
 This type of audit is unplanned, i.e., it is not included in the annual schedule.

 Examples: